-Not normally engaged in the political process, this new demographic will stop at nothing to prevent unelected bureaucrats from having more say over their children’s education than they do.
-They have had enough of the remote schooling, critical race theory, mask and vaccine mandates, and the sexualization of their prepubescent youth.
-Whether it’s in Loudoun County, Virginia, where parents came out to vote in record numbers this past gubernatorial election, flipping the state from blue to red, or in San Francisco, where, in an unprecedented landslide, the city’s radically progressive school board was recalled, mama bears throughout the nation are activating.
+Not normally engaged in the political process, this new demographic will stop at nothing to prevent unelected bureaucrats from having more of a say over their children’s education than they do.
+They’ve had enough of the remote schooling, critical race theory, mask and vaccine mandates, and the sexualization of their prepubescent youth.
+Whether it’s in Loudoun County, Virginia, where parents came out to vote in record numbers this past gubernatorial election, flipping the state from blue to red, or in San Francisco, where—in an unprecedented landslide—the city’s radically progressive school board was recalled, mama bears throughout the nation are activating.

 As the classroom relocated to the home during the COVID-19 pandemic, parents were forced to take a more active role in their children’s education.
 This opened their eyes to the system’s indoctrination and failure to properly prepare their students for the future.
 Rather than focusing on reading, writing, and arithmetic, teachers were modeling a revolutionary worldview based on identity politics and anti-Western activism, presenting, for example, gender ideology not as one possible view among others, but as the morally superior view that the child must internalize and aggressively reflect in their behavior.
 This is social engineering.